MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ![PCA](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/PCA.png)

-The PCA plot shows samples that belong to the same group in similar color.
+The PCA plot shows samples that belong to the same group in similar color, and illustrate the effect of RA treatment over time in WT and KO groups.

 ## 9. Encapsulating the processing steps